manifold-systems/manifold/manifold-deps-parent/manifold-ext/composition.md

 Details are covered in the following section.

 ## The self problem
-Another critical aspect of compositional design concerns shared identity between the delegating class and the component class.
-Often called _the self problem_, the delegating class instance is unknown to the component class instance.
-While having separate instances is critical for a compositional design, a problem arises when a component class calls an interface method that the delegating class overrides.
-Since delegating class is unknown to the component class, its override is ignored, thereby breaking the composition contract.
+Another critical aspect of delegation concerns the collective identity consisting of the delegating class and its components.
+Often called _the self problem_, the delegating class instance and the component class instances have separate identities, where the delegation class is aware of its delegated components, but not the other way around.

+A problem arises when a component class calls an interface method that the delegating class overrides.
+Since the delegating class is unknown to the component class, the delegating class's override is ignored.

 If `MySample` overrides `jot()` it is never called from `BasicSample#ditto()`.
 ```java